microsoft/SynapseML/website/docs/examples/HyperParameterTuning - Fighting Breast Cancer.md

 ---
 ## HyperParameterTuning - Fighting Breast Cancer

-We can do distributed randomized grid search hyperparameter tuning with MMLSpark.
+We can do distributed randomized grid search hyperparameter tuning with SynapseML.

 First, we import the packages